SEARCH

 Organic gardening appears non-existent.
 All those chemical developed during the war would not go to waste.

 Some of the old victory garden footage from the 1940s shows the liberal and reckless application of all sorts of pesticides and herbicides without any protective gear or apparent concern for the side effects.
-But cabbage worms be damned.
+But cabbage worms shall not exist!

 If squirrels were ruining your plants, no problem—the official advice was to just leave some strychnine-poisoned oats for them, or maybe use a calcium cyanide fumigant.
 Mind you, they did advise you avoid breathing the dust.